nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - Removes a bookmark from a bookmarked company at the specified `INDEX`.
 - The index refers to the index number shown in the displayed company list.
 - The index **must be a positive integer** 1, 2, 3, …​
+  - a negative integer will result in an invalid command message.

 **Example**:
 ```dtd